Abdulquduus-14/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 13:  a script that changes the group owner to school for the file hello

 Task 14: a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+Task 15: a script that changes the owner and the group owner of _hello to vincent and staff respectively.